AdobeDocs/experience-platform.en/help/rtcdp/destinations/aws-kinesis-destination.md

 ## Connect destination {#connect-destination}

-See [Cloud storage destinations workflow ](/help/rtcdp/destinations/cloud-storage-destinations-workflow.md)for instructions on how to connect to your cloud storage destinations, including [!DNL AWS Kinesis].
+See [Cloud storage destinations workflow ](/help/rtcdp/destinations/cloud-storage-destinations-workflow.md)for instructions on how to connect to your cloud storage destinations, including those supported by [!DNL AWS].

 For [!DNL AWS Kinesis] destinations, enter the following information in the create destination workflow: